ARM-software/arm-trusted-firmware/docs/user-guide.md

 follow the recovery image update instructions in the [Juno Software Guide] on the [ARM Connected Community] website.

+Note that you must use the board recovery image provided in the Juno R1 Initial Alpha release, even for Juno R0.
+This is because the Trusted Firmware now supports the new [SCPI v1.0 final protocol][Juno SCP Protocols v1.0] exclusively, which is not compatible with the SCP firmware provided in the latest Juno R0 release.
+Although the Juno R1 Initial Alpha release is generally not recommended for use with Juno R0 boards, it is suitable for Trusted Firmware development.

-The Juno platform requires a BL3-0 image to boot up.
-This image contains the runtime firmware that runs on the SCP (System Control Processor).
-This image is embedded within the [Juno Board Recovery Image] but can also be [downloaded directly][Juno SCP Firmware].
+The Juno platform requires a BL0 and a BL3-0 image to boot up.
+The BL0 image contains the ROM firmware that runs on the SCP (System Control Processor), whereas the BL3-0 image contains the SCP Runtime firmware.
+Both images are embedded within the [Juno Board Recovery Image] but they can also be downloaded
+directly: [Juno SCP ROM Firmware] and [Juno SCP Runtime Firmware].

 Rebuild the Trusted Firmware specifying the BL3-0 image.
 Refer to the section "Building the Trusted Firmware".
 Alternatively, the FIP image can be updated